-If renewable energy is used in its production, cultivated meat could compete on costs and have a lower environmental footprint compared to conventional meat production in under 10 years.
+If renewable energy is used in its production, cultivated meat is likely to have a lower environmental footprint compared to conventional meat production and could become cost-competitive in under 10 years.

 Sound too good to be true?
 A new pair of studies analyzing the life cycle and techno-economics of commercial-scale cultivated meat production support the claim.

 These newly released reports, a life cycle assessment (LCA) and techno-economic assessment (TEA), are the first-ever reports to be informed by data contributed by companies involved in the cultivated meat supply chain.
 Over 15 companies and one government scientific body (from Singapore) participated, including five cultivated meat manufacturers.
 The studies used industry data to model how cultivated meat may be produced by the year 2030 and assessed the costs and environmental impacts of a commercial-scale facility that produces 10,000 metric tons of a ground cultivated meat product per year.

 Renewable energy is critical to realizing the full potential of cultivated meat

 The LCA was the first study to analyze scenarios of cultivated meat production powered by an average conventional energy mix versus a renewable energy mix.
 The study showed that in cultivated meat production, the majority of emissions are scope 1 and 2 carbon dioxide emissions due to energy use at the production facility.
 Compared to plugging into an average electricity grid today, cultivated meat manufacturers can reduce their carbon footprint by about 70 percent through single actions such as using and sourcing renewable energy at their facilities.
 This is in contrast to conventional meat production, where the majority of emissions are scope 3 and more distributed amongst land use change and various greenhouse gasses such as carbon dioxide, methane, and nitrous oxide, making the carbon footprint of conventional meat more difficult to reduce through single actions.